Weave a rush hat

 An opportunity to make your own woven rush hat using the indigenous common bulrush, Scirpus Lacustris, collected from the river Thames.

 Starting with your own custom-made hat block, you will be using this wonderfully supple material and techniques common to basketry to create a unique hat to wear and treasure.

 Rachel Frost has been a professional historic milliner for the past 10 years, making hats in a variety of materials for museums and private collections worldwide.

 She has recently received the Janet Arnold award for costume research she is currently making a study of early hats in Britain.

 If you are planning to make a hat for someone else, it would be useful to obtain their head size.
 Using a soft tape measure, measure the head across the forehead / above the ears I.e. the widest part.

 £65 per person, to include tuition, teas and coffees.
+Please let the Museum know in advance any dietary requirements.
 The Museum café will be open or you can bring a packed lunch.

 Please read our terms and conditions before booking.